pranav-maddali/allNBA-predictor/README.md

 trained on approximately <b> 10000 </b> players instances (28 numerically relevant stats per player) and tested on 4500 players to determine all-nba standing

+additionally, used graphing tools in python to extract actionable insights, trends between variables and possible links to support ML techniques such as linear regression

 ## Tools Used:

 ### Data Mining/Cleaning/Processing: